FOR VOLUNTARY ORGANISATIONS:

 Legal form of the entity and the law by which it is governed.

 Date it became a registrable RLE in relation to the company.
 This is 6 April 2016, if the entity met the condition(s) for being a registrable person on the day the law came into effect.

 Which of the five conditions for being a PSC it meets, with quantification of its interest where relevant.
-In this section, only official wording, as set out in annex 2 in the Companies House full guidance for companies (via tinyurl.com/jb8f8pv), can be used.
+In this section, only official wording, as set out in annex 2 in the Companies House full guidance for companies (PSC guidance for companies, LLPs, and SEs, via tinyurl.com/jb8f8pv), can be used.

 Duties of PSCs and RLEs